Writing life: early days as a reporter

 My second novel Last Kiss Goodnight came out in March 2016; I then signed a contract for two psychological suspense novels for the crime and thriller imprint Thomas and Mercer...and my writing world went crazy! - see BOOKS.

-I have now sold more than a million books so am still pinching myself!
+I have now sold more than 1.7 million books so am still pinching myself!
 Which just goes to show that the advice to keep going is correct.
 You really should never give up.

 So - that's my story.
 Do get in touch if you want to know more.
 Say "hi" on twitter or via my blog.
 Most important of all - enjoy your own writing.